We may earn a commission if you click our links. See our affiliate disclosure for more information.

-Republic Wireless is an impressive service, especially for the money – as long as you live in an area where T-Mobile coverage is strong.
+Republic Wireless is an impressive carrier, especially for the money – as long as you live in an area where T-Mobile coverage is strong.
 Their mobile data plans are very reasonably priced, they have a good phone selection and they have good coverage in most areas within the continental United States.

 My personal experience was solid and lines up with their Facebook rating where they received 4.3 stars out of 5.
 Republic’s review on Yelp is a bit lower with a 3.5 star rating, with more than half of those ratings coming at 4 or 5 stars.
 They also receive excellent feedback in their community message boards.

 Considering the service along with the significant cost savings that they provide I would have no problem recommending them to anyone looking to save money over their current wireless carrier.

 Frequently Asked Questions